Global Entity Disambiguation with BERT: Experiments

-Next, we examined if our model learned effective embeddings for rare entities using the CoNLL dataset.
-Following \newcite{ganea-hofmann:2017:EMNLP2017}, we used the mentions of which entity candidates contain their gold entities, and measured the performance by dividing the mentions based on the frequency of their entities in the Wikipedia annotations used to train the embeddings.
-As presented in Table \ref{tb:analysis}, our models achieved enhanced performance to predict rare entities.
+We examine whether our model learns effective embeddings for rare entities using the CoNLL dataset.
+Following \newcite{ganea-hofmann:2017:EMNLP2017}, we use the mentions of which entity candidates contain their gold entities and measure the performance by dividing the mentions based on the frequency of their entities in the Wikipedia annotations used to train the embeddings.